habbes/voiceclass-server/README.md

 ### `/api/classify`
-Use this to get a classification of a voice recording's.
+Use this to get a classification of a voice recording.

 #### Request